jraab/tutorials/rna_seq_pipeline.md

 Remember, regardless of what `fastqc` tells you about your data, you're probably going to want to press on with the analysis.
 Don't worry too much about whether something passed or failed a test until you look at your results.

-**STEP 7: (OPTIONAL) Trim reads with trimmomatic.** This program will do a lot of things, but I only recommend it if you want to remove leading or trailing “N” that are in the reads.
+**STEP 7: (OPTIONAL) Trim reads with trimmomatic.** This program will do a lot of things, but I only recommend it if you want to remove leading or trailing "N" that are in the reads.
 Additionally, it will remove the Illumina adapter sequences (which are usually already removed) and low quality reads (which can be filtered after alignment.)

 First load the module (you only have to do this once after you login)